tldr-pages/tldr/pages/linux/torsocks.md

 # torsocks

-> Use any application through the Tor network.
+> Route the traffic of any application through the Tor network.
 > Note: `torsocks` will assume that it should connect to the Tor SOCKS proxy running at 127.0.0.1:9050 being the defaults of the Tor daemon.
 > More information: <https://gitlab.torproject.org/tpo/core/torsocks/>.